zeitgeistpm/documentation/docs/roadmap.md

 #### Q1

-- Launch of Beta-phase Battery Park testnet.
+- Launch of alpha-phase Battery Park testnet.
 - Launch of testnet incentivization program.
 - Launch of the Proto trading app.